darklang/dark/integration-tests/README.md

 `./scripts/run-in-docker ./integration-tests/run.sh`

-This runs Chrome in xvfb, so it will not appear on your screen.
+This runs Chrome headlessly in the container, so it will not appear on your screen.
 Unlike other modes, this will run 4 tests at once.

 The tests will be recorded to video automatically, and are saved to rundir/videos/testname.mp4.
-They are viable using VLC.
+They are viewable using VLC.

 ## Troubleshooting